tum-ewk/OpenTUMFlex/docs/02_Getting_started.rst

 To install all the required packages, the easiest way is to use a virtual environment.

+Shift to the local directory where OpenTUMFlex is to installed ``cd "Local directory path"``

 **Pycharm** - Python 3.9.

 #.
 Create the virtual environment: ``open "Anaconda Prompt" -> conda env create -f environment_v1.0.yml``